Comparison of Serbo-Croatian standard varieties: Pronouns

-In Serbian and Bosnian, the pronoun what is što when used as a relative, but šta when used as an interrogative; the latter applies also to relative sentences with interrogative meaning.
+In Serbian, Montenegrin and Bosnian, the pronoun what is što when used as a relative, but šta when used as an interrogative; the latter applies also to relative sentences with interrogative meaning.
 Croatian uses što in all contexts (but in colloquial speech, "šta" is often used).

 This is applicable only to the nominative and the accusative – in all other cases, the standards have the same forms: čega, čemu etc. for što.

 In Croatian, the pronoun who has the form tko, whereas in Serbian, Bosnian and Montenegrin it has ko, but again, in colloquial speech, the initial "t" is usually omitted.
 The declension is the same: kome, koga, etc. In addition, Croatian uses komu as an alternative form in the dative case.

 The locative pronoun kamo is only used in Croatian:

 Syntax

 Infinitive versus subjunctive

-With modal verbs such as ht(j)eti (want) or moći (can), the infinitive is prescribed in Croatian, whereas the construction da (that/to) + present tense is preferred in Serbian.
+With modal verbs such as ht(j)eti (want) or moći (can), the infinitive is prescribed in Croatian, whereas the construction da (that/to) + present tense is preferred in Serbian and Montenegrin.
 This subjunctive of sorts is possibly an influence of the Balkan sprachbund.
 Again, both alternatives are present and allowed in Bosnian (the first one is preferred in orthography, the latter is more common in colloquial language).

 Here is an example of a yat reflection that is the same in everything but the syntax: